 A safety envelope is the range of conditions covered in appropriate documentation to ensure safe operations.
 Safety envelopes are applicable to all activities at Sandia sites.
-MN471022, ES&H Manual, "Primary Hazard Screening - Safety Basis," "Safety Basis: Accelerators," "Safety Basis: Moderate Hazards and High Hazards," and "Safety Basis: Nuclear" chapters which incorporate MN471017, Safety Basis Manual, as required by ESH001.1, Integrate ES&H into Work Planning and Execution, and contains information related to establishing a safety envelope and the process for obtaining NTESS or DOE authorization for activities, operations, and facilities.
+MN471022, ES&H Manual, chapters-"Safety Basis: Primary Hazard Screening," "Safety Basis: Accelerators," "Safety Basis: Moderate Hazards and High Hazards," and "Safety Basis: Nuclear"-contain information related to establishing a safety envelope and the process for obtaining Sandia or DOE authorization for activities, operations, and facilities.